Not a Member?

 Significant respiratory depression, acute or severe bronchial asthma in unmonitored settings or in the absence of resuscitative equipment, known or suspected paralytic ileus and GI obstruction, hypersensitivity (eg, anaphylaxis) to oxycodone.

 Respiratory depression, constipation, N/V, somnolence, dizziness, pruritus, headache, dry mouth, asthenia, sweating, apnea, respiratory arrest, circulatory depression, hypotension.

 See Boxed Warning.
-Respiratory depression, hypotension, and profound sedation or coma may occur with CNS depressants (eg, sedatives, anxiolytics, neuroleptics); if coadministration is required, consider dose reduction of one or both agents.
-Monitor use in elderly, cachectic, and debilitated patients when coadministered with other drugs that depress respiration.
+Respiratory depression, hypotension, and profound sedation or coma may occur w/ CNS depressants (eg, sedatives, anxiolytics, neuroleptics); if coadministration is required, consider dose reduction of one or both agents.
+Monitor use in elderly, cachectic, and debilitated patients when coadministered w/ other drugs that depress respiration.
 May enhance neuromuscular blocking action of true skeletal muscle relaxants and increase respiratory depression.
-CYP3A4 inhibitors (eg, erythromycin, ketoconazole, ritonavir) may increase levels of oxycodone and prolong opioid effects; these effects could be more pronounced with concomitant use of CYP2D6 and 3A4 inhibitors.
+CYP3A4 inhibitors (eg, erythromycin, ketoconazole, ritonavir) may increase levels of oxycodone and prolong opioid effects; these effects could be more pronounced w/ concomitant use of CYP2D6 and 3A4 inhibitors.
 CYP3A4 inducers (eg, rifampin, carbamazepine, phenytoin) may decrease levels and cause lack of efficacy, or development of abstinence syndrome.
-If coadministration is necessary, use with caution when initiating oxycodone treatment in patients currently taking, or discontinuing CYP3A4 inhibitors/inducers.
-Mixed agonist/antagonists (eg, pentazocine, nalbuphine, butorphanol) or partial agonist (buprenorphine) may reduce analgesic effect or precipitate withdrawal symptoms; avoid coadministration.
+If coadministration is necessary, use w/ caution when initiating oxycodone treatment in patients currently taking or discontinuing CYP3A4 inhibitors/inducers.
+Mixed agonist/antagonists (eg, pentazocine, nalbuphine, butorphanol) or partial agonists (buprenorphine) may reduce analgesic effect or precipitate withdrawal symptoms; avoid coadministration.
 May reduce efficacy of diuretics and lead to acute urinary retention.
-Anticholinergics or other medications with anticholinergic activity may increase risk of urinary retention and/or severe constipation and lead to paralytic ileus.
+Anticholinergics or other medications w/ anticholinergic activity may increase risk of urinary retention and/or severe constipation and lead to paralytic ileus.

 Pregnancy: Category C.Lactation: Not for use in nursing.

 Absorption: Oral bioavailability (60-87%).
 Administration of variable doses resulted in different parameters.
 Distribution: Vd=2.6L/kg (IV); plasma protein binding (45%); crosses placenta; found in breast milk.
 Metabolism: Extensive; via CYP3A mediated N-demethylation to noroxycodone and CYP2D6 mediated O-demethylation to oxymorphone; noroxycodone and noroxymorphone (major metabolites).
 Elimination: Urine; T1/2=4.5 hrs.

 Assess for abuse/addiction risk, pain intensity, prior opioid therapy, opioid tolerance, respiratory depression, drug hypersensitivity, pregnancy/nursing status, possible drug interactions, or any other conditions where treatment is contraindicated or cautioned.